appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/index.md

 ### Command-Line Interface (CLI) Configuration

 Customize the CLI to suit your workflow needs.
 This includes setting up environment variables, enabling specific commands, and configuring access permissions for a streamlined command-line experience.

+### Enterprise App Store and Testing Distribution in DMZ

+Securely distribute and test enterprise applications by placing your app store and testing environment in a DMZ (Demilitarized Zone).
+This configuration isolates testing from production, enhances security by acting as a buffer against external threats, and streamlines deployment processes.